aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/UsingTheJdbcDriver.md

 In addition to the built-in plugins, you can also create custom plugins more suitable for your needs.
 For more information, see [Custom Plugins](../development-guide/LoadablePlugins.md#using-custom-plugins).

+Some plugins, database types and database URL types may be incompatible.
+For more information see the [compatibility guide](./Compatibility.md).

 ### Using a Snapshot of the Driver
 If there is an unreleased feature you would like to try, it may be available in a snapshot build of the driver.
 To use a snapshot build in your project, check the following examples.
 More information available within this [documentation](https://central.sonatype.org/publish/publish-portal-snapshots/#publishing-via-other-methods).